-Option 1: Make all the land within the proposed Urban Growth Boundary low density residential comprises large houses located centrally within the site. the opportunities for infill development or subdivision of established areas is relatively limited due to the location of houses and the age of them and relative value.
-In addition, there is sufficient land within the proposed Wanaka Urban Growth Boundary, coupled with infill of the Low Density Residential Zone to accommodate growth over the life of the Proposed District Plan. -- ---
+Option 1: Make all the land within the proposed Urban Growth Boundary low density residential

+• Increasing the density would not maintain the established and anticipated character of these areas.
+Although large urban allotments are not efficient in terms of servicing and roading, much of the land within the zone has relatively recently been developed, and comprises large houses located centrally within the site. the opportunities for infill development or subdivision of established areas is relatively limited due to the location of houses and the age of them and relative value.
+In addition, there is sufficient land within the proposed Wanaka Urban Growth Boundary, coupled with infill of the Low Density Residential Zone to accommodate growth over the life of the Proposed District Plan.